atomist-skills/lein-m2-deploy-skill/README.md

 However, it is possible that if it was easier to consistently sign jars, we could ratchet up this trust model by helping contributors to maintain and consistently use their signing keys.
-You might even imagine a correspond CheckRun skill that verifies signatures for a selected set of artifacts, or artifact groups.
+You might even imagine a corresponding CheckRun skill that verifies signatures for a selected set of artifacts, or artifact groups.